-Today, approximately 593 undergraduate and 60 graduate students are enrolled in the Faculty's degree programs, and over 75,000 students are eligible for the co-curricular programs.
+Today, approximately 680 undergraduate and 50 graduate students are enrolled in the Faculty's degree programs, and over 77,070 students are eligible for the co-curricular programs.

 Faculty members have made notable contributions to research and the development of community institutions.
-Dr. Harry Ebbs, Director between 1953-63 and 1967-72, was a pioneer in the health screening of school age children and the training of summer camp leaders.
-Dr. Juri Daniel, Director between 1972 and 1979, is a pioneer in the study of stress and the development of adult fitness programs.
-Dr. Roy Shephard, Director between 1979 and 1991, is a world-renowned investigator in exercise physiology.
-The current Dean, Dr. Bruce Kidd, is a leading sports historian and Olympic analyst.
+Dr. Harry Ebbs, director between 1953-63 and 1967-72, was a pioneer in the health screening of school age children and the training of summer camp leaders.
+Dr. Juri Daniel, director between 1972 and 1979, is a pioneer in the study of stress and the development of adult fitness programs.
+Dr. Roy Shephard, director between 1979 and 1991, is a world-renowned investigator in exercise physiology.
+Dr. Bruce Kidd, director between 1991 to1998 and dean between 1998-2010 is a leading sports historian and Olympic analyst.
+The incoming dean, Dr. Ira Jacobs is a highly respected physiologist.

-The Faculty's research has contributed significantly to injury prevention and rehabilitation, improvements in water safety, the training of high performance athletes, occupational stress reduction, improvements in teaching, understanding of exercise and mental health, exercise and the immune function, the gendering of sports, the mass media presentation of the body, and many other subjects.
+The Faculty's research has contributed significantly to our understanding of physical activity participation, the training of high performance athletes, injury prevention and rehabilitation, athlete welfare, improvements in teaching, understanding of exercise and mental health, exercise and the immune function, the gendering of sports, the mass media presentation of the body, and many other subjects.
 Faculty research is regularly presented to the major scientific and scholarly associations, such as the International Council of Sport Sciences and Physical Education, the Canadian Society of Exercise Physiology, the North American Society of Sociology of Sport, and the American College of Sports Medicine.
-Faculty members also contribute to a number of important professional and community associations, including the Royal Life Saving Society of Canada, the Canadian Olympic Committee, Ontario Physical and Health Education Association, the Ontario Camping Association and the Ontario Fitness Council.
+Faculty members also contribute to a number of important professional and community associations, including the Royal Life Saving Society of Canada, the Canadian Olympic Committee, Ontario Physical and Health Education Association, the Ontario Camping Association and provincial and national sport governing bodies.